 You’ll always find peppermint tea in my flask if you ask.
 And I’m happy to share too.
 Just in case you meet me on one of my walks!

-This is an obvious one in the middle of summer, when we have tropical (well mini heat waves).
+This is an obvious one in the middle of summer when we have tropical (mini heatwaves).
 But even in Spring and Autumn, the sun can burn so it’s best to keep covered or put the sun cream on.

 For shorter walks, you might not think a map is necessary but…

-c) You never know when you might need to take a detour e.g. a flooded field or a herd of cows (Yes this happened to me, so thank goodness I had my map and could find an alternative route).
+- You never know when you might need to take a detour e.g. a flooded field or a herd of cows (Yes this happened to me, thank goodness I had my map and could find an alternative route).

-9. Don’t forget to pack a Small first aid kit
+Don’t forget to pack a small first aid kit

 My first aid kit seems to grow and grow.
 I think I have everything I need but then find something else is missing.

-What do I keep in my first aid kit? – Paracetamol, painkillers, plasters (including blister ones), antiseptic wipes, bandages, throat lozenges and a foil blanket.
+What do I keep in my personal first aid kit?

 It’s lovely to be able to get away from technology whilst you’re out on a hike.
 But in case of an emergency, a phone is always a handy item to have too.